Abutilon megapotamicum

 Abutilon megapotamicum or Callianthe megapotamica (trailing abutilon) is a species of Abutilon native to Argentina, Brazil and Uruguay.
 It is a shrub growing to 2.5 m tall, with leaves 5–8 cm long, ovate to shallowly three-lobed.
 The flowers are orange-yellow with a red base, with five petals about 4 cm long.

-It is a popular ornamental plant in subtropical gardens.
+It is a popular ornamental plant in subtropical gardens or temperate gardens that experience mild winters.
 They bloom for months from summer to frost, and they decorate the plant with a profusion of blossoms resembling Chinese lanterns.
+It has gained the Royal Horticultural Society's Award of Garden Merit.

 They are also known as flowering maple, Chinese lantern and parlour maple, in addition to trailing abutilon.